 You expect everyday products to be reasonably safe for your family.
 In reality, that isn’t always the case.
 Dangerous products hurt people on a regular basis.
 If the company that manufactured or designed the product was responsible for your injuries, you shouldn’t have to deal with the cost.

 Unfortunately, big corporations don’t like to accept responsibility when their products turn out to be dangerous.
 You’ll need an experienced Kansas City personal injury lawyer to help you fight for fair compensation.

-When you retain The Bradley Law Firm, you’ll benefit from decades of experience.
+When you retain Bradley Law Personal Injury Lawyers, you’ll benefit from decades of experience.
 Our lawyers will: